sas604/diet-bro/README.md

 # [Diet Bro]

-Diet bro is a single page calorie counter web app built with React, React router, and Firebase.
+Diet bro is a single page calorie counter web app built with React, React router, and Fgit irebase.

 ## Features

-*Search for food in the FDA database
+- Search for food in the FDA database
-*Adding a specific portion to user daily meal history *Manual meal entry
+- Adding a specific portion to user daily meal history
+- Manual meal entry
-*All entries stored in the database, users can go back in time to add or remove entries *Daily calories intake goal
+- All entries stored in the database, users can go back in time to add or remove entries
+- Daily calories intake goal
-*Weight tracking.
+- Weight tracking.
 Users can set weight target and make daily entries to track progress